Jay Asparro is training to run his 5th 100 mile run over the past 10 years for Caregivers.

 In 2024 Jay completed 7 marathons in 7 days.

-Jay was truly running the marathon of life for a better tomorrow.
+Jay is truly running the marathon of life for a better tomorrow.
 With each mile, Jay overcame his own fears and preconceived limitations to push for more awareness of Alzheimer’s disease.

 Now he is talking at schools to inform and inspire young people.